CFT-HY/HILA/README.md

 ## Installation and documentation

-Installation and user guide can be viewed on the [web documentation](https://cft-hy.github.io/HILA/html/index.html)
+Installation and user guide can be viewed on the [web documentation](https://cft-hy.github.io/HILA)

-To generate the user guide and technical documentation locally one can run:

-    doxygen /docs/config

-To open the documentation locally with any browser:

-    firefox /docs/html/index.html

 ## License